Content

 7. Onions

-Quercitrin, a flavonoid found in onions, apples, and grapes, has anti-inflammatory and antioxidant properties.
+Quercitin, a flavonoid found in onions, apples, and grapes, has anti-inflammatory and antioxidant properties.
 Along with other compounds, this flavonoid has been found to stimulate hair growth in cultured hair follicles.

 If you’re starting to notice the early signs of balding and want to take action, these medications are a safer bet than changes to your diet alone:

 • Finasteride.
 Finasteride is a highly effective 5-alpha reductase inhibitor medication that blocks DHT production by stopping your body from converting testosterone into DHT.
-In one study, more than 99 percent of men who used finasteride for ten years experienced no further hair loss, and 91.5 percent regrew some of their “lost” hair.
+In one study, more than 99 percent of men who used finasteride for 10 years experienced no further hair loss, and 91.5 percent regrew some of their “lost” hair.
 We offer finasteride online, following a consultation with a licensed healthcare provider who will determine if a prescription is appropriate.

 • Minoxidil.
 Minoxidil doesn't block DHT but works by moving hairs into the anagen (growth) phase of the hair growth cycle and increasing blood flow to the scalp.
 This topical medication is applied directly to areas of hair loss.
 We offer both a minoxidil foam and a minoxidil solution, as well as a combination power pack of topical finasteride and minoxidil spray.